 The HDDs are tied toghether using two metal pieces (I think they are 3.5'' to 5.25'' adapters).
 Everything fits perfectly well and there's some space remaining (which I'll use to add a fan).
 I added a couple of holes for the DC and RJ-45 connectors.

 At first I used snakeos, a Linux distro built specifically for the hardware.
-It’s quite good and it contains the most needed tools: fsck, ftp, samba and a web UI.\ My idea was to use the drives in a RAID array (mirroring) but I run into many problems with the snakeos kernel, it failed building the array and hung at device mounting.\ So I looked at the openwrt port for the arch, which is available in the trunk repository.
+It's quite good and it contains the most needed tools: fsck, ftp, samba and a web UI.
+My idea was to use the drives in a RAID array (mirroring) but I run into many problems with the snakeos kernel, it failed building the array and hung at device mounting.
+So I looked at the openwrt port for the arch, which is available in the trunk repository.
 I downloaded the sources and built the kernel and packages needed for my customized distro.
 The image contains USB and RAID drivers and the most common tools.
-OpenWRT is way more stable, I guess it’s the 3.3 kernel (compared to the ooold 2.6 used by snakeos).
-In order to enable the port its necessary to edit the Makefile for cns21xx arch and remove the work “broken” from feature list.
+OpenWRT is way more stable, I guess it's the 3.3 kernel (compared to the ooold 2.6 used by snakeos).
+In order to enable the port its necessary to edit the Makefile for cns21xx arch and remove the work "broken" from feature list.

 The flashing procedure was tricky and I bricked my device several times.
 It was all my fault though.
 The problem is that snakeos is using a different partition scheme, which only has 960KB for the kernel instead of the 1024KB which openwrt has.
 So at flashing one should flash the kernel at the same offset but the root partition should be flashed at the correct offset.
 It is also recommened to erase the data after the root partition, as openwrt scans it at boot time and creates n overlay partition to store changes on the filesystem.
 This is a little tricky because you can lose all your overlay by flashing the rootfs.
-In order to rescue from a bad reflashing (if you are intelligent enough to not overwrite the UBoot bootloader) just attach a serial cable to the connectors in the board.
-Be careful, it’s a TTL (5V) serial port, handle with care.
+In order to rescue from a bad reflashing (if you are smart enough not to overwrite the UBoot bootloader) just attach a serial cable to the connectors in the board.
+Be careful, it's a TTL (5V) serial port, handle with care.
 It allows you to stop booting and launching a kernel image.
 The steps are:

 The final setup uses an 80GB RAID-1 partition (one HDD is 80GB while the other is 160GB) and another 80GB non-raid partition.
 This way I can secure important stuff in the RAID partition while using the other partition to store non-critical data.
-The raid is quite fast (8MB/s for reading and about 4MB/s for writing) but I had to replace the USB hub because it was a full-speed chinese crap… OpenWRT is very nice, it does almost everything automatically: mounts the RAID, the partitions and syncs the two drives if they get desynced (using bitmaps).
+The raid is quite fast (8MB/s for reading and about 4MB/s for writing) but I had to replace the USB hub because it was a dodgy full-speed chinese hub...
+OpenWRT is very nice, it does almost everything automatically: mounts the RAID, the partitions and syncs the two drives if they get desynced (using bitmaps).
 I added a 2GB SD card which is fast (almost 10MB/s) for swap usage.

 All this stuff with some ssh certificates, dynamic DNS and rsync will become an excellent backup server for home and office usage.
 I'm planning to use it to backup important data on all my computers.
 It's not a huge space, but I'll do.